arielb0/scull_suite_backend/README.md

 offer more simplicity, is fully compatible with SPA clients and offer horizontal scalability.
 The trade-off are the storage of tokens and how to expire them.

-- **English Language:** The document is aimed at international developers and recruiters, and English is the de facto language for communication in the industry.
+- **English:** The document is aimed at international developers and recruiters and English is the de facto language for communication in the industry.

+## Improvements

+On more complex applications, separate business logic on "services" module.
+This technical choice allow deacoplate views, serializers and logic.